osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 Once the RuneLite project has been built, we can finally run RuneLite that we have compiled by ourselves!
 The first step in development!

-Like all IDEs, IntelliJ has a bunch of options to achieve this (similar to the build process that can be accomplished many ways).
+Like all IDEs, IntelliJ has a bunch of options to achieve this (similar to the build process that can be accomplished in many ways).
 The RuneLite Wiki recommend finding the `RuneLite.class` in the `runelite-client` folder, and running the project from the _Run RuneLite.main()_ content menu entry.
-This is a little cumbersome, and I would recommend using the _RuneLite_ configuration we have made, and running it like we did the build process.
+This is a little cumbersome, and I would recommend using the _RuneLite_ configuration we have made and running it like we did the build process.

 The key thing here: make sure you are on the _RuneLite_ configuration.
-This can be selected using the configuration drop down menu in the IntelliJ IDE.
-This can be found in the top menu bar, and has a cog icon next to it (check the image below for an example).
+This can be selected using the configuration drop-down menu in the IntelliJ IDE.
+This can be found in the top menu bar and has a cog icon next to it (check the image below for an example).

 After selecting the _RuneLite_ configuration, we need to just _Run_ the build process specified by the Maven project.
 You can use a variety of methods achieve this:

 - Left-click the green arrow icon next to the configuration menu
 - Navigate to _Run_, then select _Run 'Build'_
-- Or simple use the shortcut hot keys `Shift` + `F10`
+- Or simply use the shortcut hotkeys `Shift` + `F10`

 {% include figure.html path="blog/runelite-part1/running-runelite.png" alt="Running RuneLite" %}